-Running twice a day can be very beneficial to your training plan if it is done safely and intentionally.
-And despite what you might think, running twice a day is not only for elite athletes or runners.
+Running twice daily can benefit your training plan if done safely and intentionally.
+And despite what you might think, running twice daily is for more than just elite athletes or runners.

 If you’re training for a distance race, running twice a day might be the only way to reach your weekly mileage given your everyday schedule.

 Or if you’re an ultra runner, two-a-day runs might be necessary to get your body used to spending that much time on your legs.

 No matter your situation, breaking up your runs into two separate runs is an excellent tool to help your run form.
 In a long run, whatever that distance might be for you, your form can suffer as you get tired.
 And when run form suffers, injury risk goes up.